jphoke/tlsscanner/README.md

 ## Features

-- ⚡ 100x faster than bash-based scanners
+- ⚡ Faster than bash-based scanners
 - 🏆 SSL Labs grading
 - 📧 Automatic STARTTLS for mail servers, FTP, and more
 - 🔍 Enhanced vulnerability detection with CVE tracking